 Are you monitoring or stalking?

-The first rule to monitoring team performance is – to try and sense the degree to which the team and individuals within it can withstand scrutiny, without becoming over-stressed, paranoid and feel spied upon and mistrusted.
-To do this, try to focus on measuring activities will that help optimize team performance.
-Than try to figure out how long is the time frame that you can live with a decline in these activities and when such a decline indicates a behavioral pattern as opposed to an anomaly.
-This will of course vary, not only with the team’s personal and inter-personal characteristics, but also with the type of work done – call center personnel on a B2C company is likely to have different KPI’s and flexibilities than a marketing team in a B2B company.
+The first rule to monitoring team performance is to properly gauge a given group’s characteristics; try and sense the degree to which the team and individuals within it can withstand scrutiny, without becoming overly-stressed, paranoid and feel spied upon and mistrusted.
+To do this, try to focus on measuring activities that will help optimize team performance.
+Then, try to quantify the period of time in which you can live with a decline in these activities and when such a decline would indicate a behavioral pattern, as opposed to an anomaly.
+If each call-center employee is expected to engage in 50 calls per shift, you may identify 35 calls as the threshold.
+If the employee’s production dips below that line, it will indicate that he or she are clearly coming up short due to nerves.

-But this is the easy part: monitoring the most distinctly quantifiable determinants, i.e. number of products manufactured, total sales on a specific month or quarter, meeting deadlines etc. means you are only monitoring end results.
-They are all related to final products of the teamwork, or of individuals working within that team.
-The tricky part is looking at the process, finding obstacles to improve performance, and pinpointing the unnecessary turns and curves that the process took.
+The easy part is monitoring the most distinctly quantifiable determinants, i.e. number of products manufactured, total sales in a specific month or quarter, meeting deadlines etc. Zeroing-in on these things, however, means you are only monitoring end results.
+They are all related to final products of the teamwork, or to individuals working within that team.
+The tricky part is looking at the process, finding the activities that drive these results and, conversely, the obstacles to improve performance, and pinpointing the unnecessary turns and curves that the process took.

-When thinking of monitoring, also consider informing teams that they are monitored, but do so fairly and transparently.
-It is proven that team challenges drive better motivation (link) but you need to do so cautiously to avoid backlash.
+Additionally, consider informing teams that they are being monitored, but do so fairly and transparently.
+It has been proven that team challenges drive better motivation.
+To avoid backlash, however, it is recommended you do so cautiously.

 Measuring process determinants

-- Have workarounds – not only in quantum physics, but also in psychology, the spectator can change the system he’s observing.
+- Conduct workarounds – Not only in quantum physics, but also in psychology, the spectator can change the system he’s observing.
 Therefore, observing work processes as a manager is only advisable if you can blend in and disappear.
-Since this is normally not the case – opt for second opinions on your workers and team’s performance from different stakeholders: clients, suppliers, co-workers in other teams etc. Try to make sure you get hard information and not stuff that’s hard to validate.
-Last, don’t jump to conclusions based on your observations, let employees provide feedback on monitored performance.
+Since this is normally not the case, opt for second opinions on your workers’ and team’s performance from various stakeholders: clients, suppliers, colleagues from other teams etc. Try to make sure you collect hard information and not data that is difficult to validate.
+Lastly, don’t jump to conclusions based on your observations.
+Approach providing negative feedback in a more sophisticated way, and let employees provide feedback on monitored performance.

-- Mashup – finally, try to take in as much data as possible (hard-fact-KPI’s and other kinds), let it trickle in and don’t jump to conclusions.
-Always let the employee know what’s going on when you feel you’re ready to evaluate whether he’s on track on his personal assignments, and whether he’s working harmoniously with his team towards achieving their common goals.
+- Mashup – Finally, try to take in as much data as possible (hard-fact-KPI’s and other kinds).
+Let it trickle-down and don’t jump to conclusions.
+Make sure to make keep employees in the loop.
+They should know when you feel you are ready to evaluate whether they are aligned with their personal assignments, and whether they are working harmoniously with their team towards achieving common goals.